 - Sponsoring safe driver displays at the Lawrence Registry of Motor Vehicles.

 - Promoting car seat safety with help from local law enforcement officials, the Hospital has three nurses and one paramedic certified by the Massachusetts Governor's Highway Safety Council as Child Passenger Safety Technicians.
-The team performs car seat safety checks at the Hospital by appointment, on alternate Mondays.
+The team performs car seat safety checks at the Hospital Monday - Friday by appointment only.
 For more information, call 978-683-4000, Ext.
 2075.

 - Encouraging children to pledge to wear seat belts whenever they ride in a car - and to ask their parents to do the same.